yelouafi/petit-dom/README.md

 render functions behave like React pure components.
 Patching with the same arguments will not cause any re-rendering.
-You can also attach a `shouldUpdate` function to the render function to customoze the re-rendering behavior (By default props are tested for shallow equality and content is tested for reference equality, the lib assumes the same set of keys is provided inside props).
+You can also attach a `shouldUpdate` function to the render function to customize the re-rendering behavior (By default props are tested for shallow equality and content is tested for reference equality, the lib assumes the same set of keys is provided inside props).